 I have always been a cat lover, so when I saw only Smokey surviving the litter, I decided to start feeding her and the mother cat.
 I named the mother Lucy, after Lucifer, because I was horrified at how she ate up one of her own kittens.
 I also intended to get Lucy and Smokey sterilised so they don’t go around reproducing and adding to the stray cat population.
 So, feeding them was the only way I could ensure that they stuck around in the basement.
 Unfortunately, this ended up becoming Smokey’s greatest weakness.
 She never learnt how to hunt, and was entirely dependent on me for food.

 Flashback to May 2020, Lucy was an extremely skittish and shy cat.
 She was terrified of humans, but she was very much in need of food.
 She was very young, and this was probably her first litter.
 Initially, my feeding sessions were sporadic.
 I did not even know what to feed her.
 I wasn’t aware of the different types of cat food available in the market.
 But, Lucy used to follow me around in the basement.
 Since it was the lockdown, watching her and Smokey was a good way to pass time.
 I gently persuaded them to shift from under a neighbour’s car to my car, so nobody in the apartment would chase them away.
 From milk, to rice, to egg, to cat food, I gradually upgraded their meals.
 Smokey was growing up under the loving care of Lucy.
 She had the same temperament as her mother – she was scared of humans, albeit, a little less.
+She was never a lap cat and hated being held.
+She would do a funny act of coming near me, and suddenly running away when I bend down to hold her.
+I don’t know if she did it on purpose or because her feral genes.
 Despite that, I continued my feeding and play sessions.